satchwaldman/satchwaldman.github.io/_pages/music.md

 My group, "The Leftovers", are putting out an EP!
 Here's a sneak preview of a few of our original songs.

-{% include audio.liquid path="assets/audio/apparition.mp3" controls=true %}
+"Apparition" {% include audio.liquid path="assets/audio/apparition.mp3" controls=true %}

-{% include audio.liquid path="assets/audio/if_i_follow_the_sun.mp3" controls=true %}
+"If I Follow The Sun" {% include audio.liquid path="assets/audio/if_i_follow_the_sun.mp3" controls=true %}

 ---

 ### Original Music

-I wanted to showcase some of my favorite original music (all unreleased) as well!
-Feel free to have a listen.
+I wanted to showcase some of own  music (all unreleased) as well!
+I love making music that blends ideas from jazz, folk, and pop.
+Feel free to have a listen!

+Here's a few of my originals ...

+"When I'm With You" {% include audio.liquid path="assets/audio/when_im_with_you.mp3" controls=true %}

+"Ole" {% include audio.liquid path="assets/audio/ole.mp3" controls=true %}

+... and here's a few of my favorite covers!

+"Pumped Up Kicks" by Mark Foster
+{% include audio.liquid path="assets/audio/pumped_up_kicks.mp3" controls=true %}

+"Running In The 90s" by Max Coveri {% include audio.liquid path="assets/audio/running_in_the_90s.mp3" controls=true %}